yuvalmGS/gigaspaces-wiki-jekyll/sbp/global-http-session-sharing.markdown

 ### The WAN Gateway
 The [WAN Gateway|XAP9:Multi-Site Replication over the WAN] should be deployed using your preferred replication topography, such as multi-master or master-slave.
-See the [WAN Replication Gateway|http://www.gigaspaces.com/wiki/display/SBP/WAN+Replication+Gateway] best practice for an example of how a multi-master Gateway architecture can be deployed.
+See the depanlinkWAN Replication Gatewaytengahlinkhttp://www.gigaspaces.com/wiki/display/SBP/WAN+Replication+Gatewaybelakanglink best practice for an example of how a multi-master Gateway architecture can be deployed.

 ### Other configuration options